 I check marked every single box.

 It was that moment that I realized I was burned out from nursing.
-I hadn’t even known I was struggling with compassion fatigue or burnout.
+I hadn’t even known I was struggling with compassion fatigue in healthcare or burnout.
 Sure, I knew I hadn’t felt normal the previous few months, but I related it to lack of sleep, taking care of a toddler, or the busyness of work.

 Putting a label on my mental, physical, emotional exhaustion, my feeling of detachment from my patients, my family, and even myself, made my burnout realistic.
 I became aware that something needed to change.
 Diagnosing myself with compassion fatigue, helped me to make the changes to overcome nurse practitioner burnout.